bobbygrdn/developer-notebook/data-structures/javascript/graph.md

 /* Loop through the neighbors of the source node by keying into the object
  * using the for of loop.
-Push each neighbor onto the top of the stack */
+Push each neighbor onto the top of the stack

+### Depth First Traversal - Recursive

+**This method uses an explicit base case**

+// Perform some action on the value of the source node

+/* Loop through the neighbors of the source node by keying into the object
+ * using the for of loop.
+Call the Depth First Traversal on each neighbor
+ * node.
+ */